-By designing with safety in mind for the built environment, Crime Prevention through Environmental Design (CPTED) promotes design principles that encourage safe behaviour and reduce the opportunities for crime to occur.
+By designing with safety in mind for the built environment, Crime Prevention through Environmental Design (CPTED) design principles promotes encourage safe behaviour and reduce the opportunities for crime to occur.
 Strategies include the encouragement of social interaction within the community.